Developmental Genetics of Color Pattern Establishment in Cats

 TLDR Gene expression, especially Dkk4, is key to cat color patterns.

 The study investigated the developmental genetics of color pattern establishment in cats, focusing on the role of gene expression during fetal development.
-Researchers found that stripe-like alterations in epidermal thickness occur early in development, following a gene expression pre-pattern.
-The secreted Wnt inhibitor encoded by Dickkopf 4 (Dkk4) was identified as crucial in this process, with mutations in Dkk4 linked to the Ticked pattern type in cats.
-The findings provided molecular insights into the formation of color patterns, such as spots in leopards, and suggested that similar mechanisms might influence both periodic color patterns and hair follicle spacing in mammals.
+Researchers found that stripe-like alterations in epidermal thickness occur early in development, preceded by a gene expression pre-pattern.
+The secreted Wnt inhibitor encoded by Dickkopf 4 (Dkk4) was identified as a key player in this process, with mutations in Dkk4 linked to the Ticked pattern type in cats.
+The findings provided molecular insights into the formation of color patterns, such as spots in leopards, and suggested that similar mechanisms might be responsible for periodic color patterning and hair follicle spacing in other mammals.

 Discuss this study in the Community →